Skip to content ↓

 Attendance

-Meadowhead School seeks to ensure that all of its pupils receive a full-time education which will maximise the opportunities for each pupil to realise his/her true potential.
+Meadowhead School seeks to ensure that all of its students receive a full-time education which will maximise the opportunities for each student to realise their true potential.
+We expect every student to be in school every day school is open.
+There is a clear link between attendance and achievement alongside the development of social, emotional and personal skills.

-The school will strive to provide a welcoming, caring environment, whereby each member of the school community feels wanted and secure.
-School staff will work with pupils and their families to ensure each pupil attends school regularly and punctually.
+The school will strive to provide a welcoming, caring environment, where each member of the school community feels wanted and secure.
+School staff will work with students and their families to ensure each student attends school every day and on time, unless the reason is unavoidable.
+Good attendance supports students to become resilient, confident and competent individuals.
+Failure to attend school on a regular basis will be considered a safeguarding issue.

-The school will establish an effective system of incentives and rewards which acknowledges the efforts of pupils to improve their attendance and timekeeping and will challenge pupils and parents who give low priority to attendance and punctuality.
-To meet these objectives, Meadowhead School will establish an effective and efficient system of communication with pupils, parents and appropriate agencies to provide mutual information, advice and support.
+The school will establish an effective system of incentives and rewards which acknowledges the efforts of students to improve their attendance and timekeeping, and will challenge students and parents who give low priority to attendance and punctuality.
+To meet these objectives, Meadowhead School will establish an effective and efficient system of communication with students, parents and appropriate agencies to provide mutual information, advice and support.

-The 1996 Education Act requires that all pupils of compulsory school age receive suitable full-time education by regular attendance at school or otherwise
+The 1996 Education Act requires that all pupils of compulsory school age receive suitable full-time education by regular attendance at school.
+Failure by parents to ensure the regular attendance at school of a registered pupil is an offence punishable by law.

 attendance poster